SethLaske/SethLaske.github.io/_projects/5-navmesh-pathfinder.md

 # Navmesh Pathfinder

 Creating the boid movement, navmesh generator, and random maze generator was a semester long project for my Game AI class in 2022.
+This was created inside of the Processing framework, programmed in Java.

 ## Overview
 This project was designed to give us an indepth view of how NPCs can move through both preset and randomly generated levels.